San Diego Child Custody and Visitation Attorneys

 For a child’s testimony to be heard, the custodial parent must file a formal request with the court expressing that the child has voiced a preference in the matter.
 While filing this request, the parent must make the child’s wishes clear but not attempt to influence the decision in any way.

 What will happen if a court has ordered visitation and the child refuses to comply?
-If it is a younger child, there is a good chance the custodial parent will be held in contempt of court, since parents generally have reasonable control over their younger children.
+If it is a younger child, there is a good chance the custodial parent will be held in contempt of court if they do not exercise reasonable control over their younger children.
 But when the child is older, such as a teenager, it becomes a bit unclear, as children at this age are harder to control or to force to visit someone they don’t want to.
 In the case of an older child who continues to refuse to abide by a visitation order, it will be up to the family court judge to determine whether or not to comply with the child’s wishes or to hold the custodial parent in contempt of court.

 Our firm handles a variety of matters involving child custody.
 We have a proven track record dealing with all matters concerning California family law and specialize in every aspect surrounding custody.
 Cases we handle include: